 This is the Rillito River in Tucson, the town where we live:

-No, it doesn't usually look this way!
+No, it doesn’t usually look this way!
 Our Monsoon Season of 2021 was exceptional.
-But how does this river usually look?
-Well you'll find out here!
+So, how does this river usually look?
+Well, you’ll find out here!

-Let's go on a virtual trip to the best Arizona Rivers.
+Let’s go on a virtual trip to the best Arizona Rivers.
 See where they are, how their water arises, where it goes.
-Maybe you'll graduate from virtual to real-world.
+Maybe you’ll graduate from the virtual to the real world.
 And then help them out, too!

 What is a major river?
 An algorithm for figuring this out was first created in 1952 by geoscientist Arthur Newell Strahler.

 It’s like a branching tree.
 Called the Strahler Stream Order, classifying rivers by their tributaries.
 Higher classification means a more major river, because of more tributaries.
 Contributing to its water flow.

 Another method expanded this: Shreve.
 Giving additive credit when tributaries link to each other.

 For instance, consistent water flow higher than 163 cu.ft./second defines a major river.
 Typically that’s Arizona rivers on which you can boat or raft1.